spacing spacing spacing

 Scheduling a Consultation

-To schedule a consultation, first be honest about the value of your soul and send a donation in gratitude for what you have already learned from my website.
+To schedule a consultation, whether as a new client or as an old client returning after an absence, first be honest about the value of your soul and send a donation in gratitude for what you have already learned from my website.
+Keep in mind that a lack of gratitude is a major block to healing.

 Then contact me by e-mail or by telephone (see below), and we can arrange a day and time for the first session.
 For the session itself, I will provide a telephone number for you to call; you will initiate the call to me at the scheduled time.
-For clients outside the US who do not have unlimited phone service to the US, I use Signal audio because Signal is encrypted.
+For clients who prefer to use use Signal audio, I will provide contact information when needed.

 Clinical Records